Group and Lie algebra filtrations and homotopy groups of spheres: Examples

 \section{Examples}

-The examples presented above yielded with relatively little computational effort Lie algebras and groups with $p$-torsion in their dimension quotients.
+The homotopy classes presented above yielded with relatively little computational effort Lie algebras and groups with $p$-torsion in some high-degree dimension quotient.
 Using more computational resources, we were able to find $p$-torsion in lower degree for $p=2$ and $p=3$.

-A general simplification (see Propositions~\ref{prop:groupalphap} and~\ref{prop:liealphap}) is that we can start by an element $\alpha_p$ of degree $p$ an not $2p$, by writing generators $x_{ij}$ in place of $[x_i,x_j]$.
+A general simplification (see Propositions~\ref{prop:groupalphap} and~\ref{prop:liealphap}) is that we can start by an element $\alpha_p$ of degree $p$ and not $2p$, by writing generators $x_{i j}$ in place of $[x_i,x_j]$.
 Indeed all the computations that express $\alpha_p$ as an symmetrized associative product actually take place in $\Lie_p\Lie_2(\Z^{2p})\subset\Lie_{2p}(\Z^{2p})$.
 In fact, this amounts to working in Milnor's simplicial construction $F[S^2]$, whose geometric realization is $\Omega S^3$, and in its Lie analog $L[S^2]$.
-Observe that, for higher spheres $S^n$ with $n>3$, as well as of Moore spaces, there is a description of homotopy groups as centers of explicitely defined finitely generated groups~\cite{Mikhailov-Wu:2013}.
+Observe that, for spheres $S^d$ of dimension $d>3$, as well as of Moore spaces, there is a description of homotopy groups as centers of explicitly defined finitely generated groups~\cite{Mikhailov-Wu:2013}.
 However, these groups are not as easily defined as in the case of $S^2$, when we quotient by the symmetric commutator.
-An application of homotopy groups of higher spheres in group-theoretical questions such as the problems considered here is obviously possible, however, it will involve more complicated constructions.
+This is why we concentrated on $S^2\vee S^2$ in this article.